anze3db/blog/content/posts/2026-03-08-claude-fixes-user-bug-report.md

 This single-word change (`Account.objects` → `accounts`) keeps the existing annotated queryset and just adds the filter, preserving `in_starter_pack` and `is_followed` annotations.
 ``````

 It nailed it.
-If I were looking at this problem myself, I'd probably come to the exact same conclusion.
+If I were looking at this problem myself, I'd come to the exact same conclusion.
 I'm not sure I'd be faster though, so if this was a competition, Claude would have won.

 Cool, but a bug isn't fixed until there's a test for it.